ksandom/achel/docs/programming/creatingATemplate.md

 # Quirks and limitations

 Non-embedded blocks take their input from the data that was handed to the template when it was called.
 Therefore if there is a `<~` embedded macro block before a `<~~` non embedded macro block,  the non-embedded block will not reflect any changes the embedded macro may have made.
 But multiple embedded macros will affect each other.

+# Doing stuff when a templatte is executed

+Sometimes you want to do stuff just before or after a template is executed.
+Before is the the most common usecase.
+Eg couting the number of results and putting it in a variable which the template will look at.

+Assuming

+* The template is aTemplate.template
+* The macro to get called is doSomething.macro

+The before code would look like this inside doSomething.macro

+    #onDefine registerForEvent Template,beforeProcessing-aTemplace,doSomething

+And the after code would look like this inside doSomething.macro

+    #onDefine registerForEvent Template,afterProcessing-aTemplace,doSomething